andrzejenne/truxton/README.md

 rbf can be found in output_files

 ## Installation

-put truxton.rbf into /media/fat/_Arcade/cores
+* put releases/truxton.rbf into /media/fat/_Arcade/cores
-put truxton.mra into /media/fat/_Arcade
+* put releases/Truxton - Tatsujin - standalone core.mra into /media/fat/_Arcade

-run update_all or put truxton.zip in /media/fat/games/mame
+* run update_all or put truxton.zip in /media/fat/games/mame

+I take no responsibility for any damage done by using of this core.

+This repo is solely for my research, you can use it at your own risk.

+# TODO
+* study the progress made on zerowing core, maybe I will be able to build own fpga core some day.
+* archive repository once the zerowing core is released